DataKind-DC/audubon-cbc/README.md

  - Get the data.
 Go to this folder and download it: https://drive.google.com/drive/folders/1Nlj9Nq-_dPFTDbrSDf94XMritWYG6E2I Paste it into the data folder in your local repository.
 The path should look like this: audubon-cbc/data/Cloud_Data/
  - Work though the notebook [1.2-ijd-fetch-circle-elevations.ipynb](https://github.com/DataKind-DC/audubon-cbc/blob/master/notebooks/1.2-ijd-fetch-circle-elevations.ipynb "1.2-ijd-fetch-circle-elevations.ipynb") to understand the workflow of the notebooks.

- - Work on the branch as you would normally, committing changes as you please.
+### Before doing any work ...
 Use the example notebook [here](https://github.com/DataKind-DC/audubon-cbc/blob/master/notebooks/0.0-rec-example-notebook-with-header.ipynb) to set up your notebooks if you are creating a new notebook.

+This notebook will also provide an example of 1) How to structure your notebooks 2) Now to name your notebooks so they flow sequentially down the workflow and 3) how to name the output file.
+Output files will be named after the notebook that produced them.

 If you are working on an issue, be sure to include the issue number in your commit messages.
 Example: "This is a commit message for issue #30".
 Using the #<Number> will autmatically tie your updates to the issue.

 ### Contributing
  - After you feel confident of your changes, head over to the [Pull Request](https://github.com/DataKind-DC/audubon-cbc/pulls) page